SystemSpace/Compendium/compendium.rst

 Do you chose when it happens or is involuntary?
   A mix of both.
 It's mainly me invoking it now, as I'm taking a short vacation right now.

+What senses are you able to experience LFE through?
+  Mind's eye, ear, etc.

 What's your age?
   I am 16.